microsoft/DirectXShaderCompiler/docs/DXIL.rst

-DECL.FNATTRIBUTE                          Functions should only contain known function attributes DECL.FNFLATTENPARAM                       Function parameters must not use struct types DECL.FNISCALLED                           Functions can only be used by call instructions DECL.MULTIPLENODEINPUTS                   A node shader may not have more than one input record DECL.NODELAUNCHINPUTTYPE                  Invalid input record type for node launch type DECL.NOTUSEDEXTERNAL                      External declaration should not be used
+DECL.FNATTRIBUTE                          Functions should only contain known function attributes DECL.FNFLATTENPARAM                       Function parameters must not use struct types DECL.FNISCALLED                           Functions can only be used by call instructions DECL.MESHNODEOUTPUTRECORD                 A mesh shader may not have any output records, DECL.MULTIPLENODEINPUTS                   A node shader may not have more than one input record DECL.NODELAUNCHINPUTTYPE                  Invalid input record type for node launch type DECL.NOTUSEDEXTERNAL                      External declaration should not be used